syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 {% highlight C# %}

 SocialMediaViewModel socialMediaViewModel = new SocialMediaViewModel();
-autocomplete.BindingContext = socialMediaViewModel;
+this.BindingContext = socialMediaViewModel;
+SfAutocomplete autocomplete = new SfAutocomplete(); autocomplete.WidthRequest = 250;
+autocomplete.HeightRequest = 50;
-autocomplete.ItemsSource = SocialMediaViewModel.SocialMedias;
+autocomplete.ItemsSource = socialMediaViewModel.SocialMedias;
+Content = autocomplete;

 {% endhighlight %}
 {% endtabs %}

-N> Set the 'SocialMediaViewModel' instance as the `BindingContext` of your control.
-This is done to bind the properties of 'SocialMediaViewModel' to the `Autocomplete`.
+N> Set the 'SocialMediaViewModel' instance as the **BindingContext** of your control.
+This is done to bind the properties of 'SocialMediaViewModel' to the Autocomplete.

-**Step 3:** Set the `TextMemberPath` and `DisplayMemberPath`.
+**Step 3:** Set the **TextMemberPath** and **DisplayMemberPath**.

 The [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) control is populated with a list of social media options.
 However, since the 'SocialMedia' model includes two properties, 'Name' and 'ID', it's necessary to specify which property should be used as the display value in both the selection box portion and the drop-down suggestion list of the Autocomplete control.

 **TextMemberPath**: This property path is used to retrieve the value that will be displayed in the selection box portion of the [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) control when an item is selected.
-The default value is `String.Empty`.
+The default value is **String.Empty**.

 **DisplayMemberPath**: This property path is used to specify the name or path of the property that will be displayed for each data item in the drop-down list.
-The default value is `String.Empty`.
+The default value is **String.Empty**.

 {% tabs %}
 {% highlight xaml %}

 <editors:SfAutocomplete x:Name="autocomplete"
                         WidthRequest="250"
+                        HeightRequest = "50"
                         DisplayMemberPath = "Name"
                         TextMemberPath = "Name"
                         ItemsSource="{Binding SocialMedias}" />